lavollmer/todo-app/README.md

         - Display based on choice of items
         - Counter of how many items left
         - Drop and drag to reorder the list
+4. I decided to proritize the core funtionality first before moving to features.

 ### Built with